Marcol132/node-react-boilerplate/README.md

 ## Deployment

-I deploy with Heroku and the prod_keys.js is already there.
+I normaly deploy with Heroku, so the prod.js in /config is already there.
 Just need to add you keys on Heroku Dashboard

 ## Built With